-For a historical window whose size is defined by the debenture's liquidity, the implied spreads on extragroup trade prices are collected for each debenture.
+For a historical window calibrated based on debenture's liquidity, the implied spreads on extragroup trade prices are collected for each debenture.
 In this history the following is obtained:

 - The ρ{med} median of the last days' debenture trades.
 The window size is configurable and short to capture the debenture trend change, for example 3 days. - The standard deviation of implicit spreads in the σ . historical window.